 We are a grant giving charitable trust that supports local charities throughout the United Kingdom.

 Albert Hunt was a successful business man who died in 1957.
-He left his business jointly to two ladies; Miss Florence I Reakes (his niece) and Miss Mary K Coyle.
-Miss Reakes and Miss Coyle established the Trust in Albert Hunt’s name in 1979.
+He left his business jointly to two ladies; Miss Mary Kathleen Coyle and Miss Florence I Reakes (his late first wife’s niece).
+Miss Coyle and Miss Reakes established the Trust in Albert Hunt’s name in 1979.

 Miss Reakes died in 1996 and Miss Coyle in 2000.
 They were both wealthy ladies and bequeathed the bulk of their estates to the Trust, providing it with a significant endowment.
 This enabled the trust to increase its active support of charitable causes.
 Since the trust was established, significant sums have been paid as grants.